All Episodes

 You don't want to be a part of this.

-Um, So those are the options.
+So those are the options.

-And he just he tore them up for all the right reasons and stated that you know they're not doing their jobs.
+The president got on a call earlier today with governors from around the country, and he just tore them up for all the right reasons and stated that, you know, they're not doing their jobs.

 If you're weak, and most of you have been weak, he's quoted as saying.

-Second person on the call says uh Trump's fool comment was more of a warning saying if governors didn't take action on the protesters, they'd look like fools.
+Second person on the call says Trump's fool comment was more of a warning saying if governors didn't take action on the protesters, they'd look like fools.

 He urged them, they've got to be in charge, they've got to dominate.

-We have all the men and women that you need, he said, but people aren't calling them up, and you have to call them up.
+We have all the men and women that you need, he said, but people aren't calling them up and you have to call them up.

-You have to the governors have the ability to do it, and some of them are not doing it.
+You have to, the governors have the ability to do it, and some of them are not doing it.

-This is now mostly you're dealing with blue states.
+And again, we go, this is now mostly you're dealing with blue states.

 Now, you could talk about socioeconomic underlying factors also over years and years and years of failure and a failure of our educational system.

-And in, for example, many large metropolitan areas run by big governors, unholy alliance.
+And in, for example, many large metropolitan areas run by big governors, Unholy Alliance.

 Yet we spend per capita more than any other country, industrialized country on the face of the earth with the worst results.

-We're not serving any child in America or all children of God.
+We're not serving any child in America.

 We're not serving them by not bringing the best out of them.

-I mean, that's how bad it gets in in the lives of some people in some inner cities.
+I mean, that's how bad it gets in the lives of some people in some inner cities.

 Democratic mayors, Democratic governors.

-They haven't done a thing to stop the violence in Chicago, and you have record weekend after record weekend of violence in Chicago.
+They haven't done a thing to stop the violence in Chicago.

 Why don't they fix it?

-These that's part of our American family.
+That's part of our American family.

 We have a duty to protect them.